Aloha! Are you trying to decide where to stay on Maui?

 Hana-Maui Resort: Check rates and availability

-Final words on where to stay on Maui
+Final words on the best places to stay on Maui

-The good news is that no matter where you decide to stay, Maui will wow you.
+The good news is that no matter where you base yourself, Maui will wow you.

 Every time we’ve gone, this Hawaiian island has always been worth every penny we spend.
 (And you’ll spend many a pretty penny in Maui – it’s an expensive island!)